opinti/spectral-multifidelity/README.md

 #### 3.1 Use of the `fit_transform()` method

 We leverage the graph clustering above to a decide which high-fidelity data to acquire.
-Specifically, we select the high-fidelity data that correspond to the centroids of the low-fidelity graph's clusters.
+Specifically, we select the high-fidelity data that corresponds to the centroids of the low-fidelity graph's clusters.
 That is,

 ```python
 ## Aquire high-fidelity data at the centroids location